To be eligible for consideration, candidates must:

 How it works

-The Access Bursary takes the form of a £2000 cash payment in the first year of study only, paid in two instalments during the student’s first year of study.
+The Access Bursary is a £2000 cash payment paid during the 1st and second years of study.

-Please note: Students on NHS-funded courses or those who have previous University-level study are not eligible for this award
+Please note: Students who have previous University-level study are not eligible for this award.